heypete/petes-guide-to-solar-battery-chargers/improved-CN3791.md

 - **Version 1.1** Labeled "V1.1" on the silkscreen.
 	- Enlarged copper pads on the VIN, LOAD, BAT, and MPPT terminals.
+	- Enlarged copper pads on the current sense resistor vias to allow for testing.
+	- Remove assembly holes required by JLCPCB.
 	- Remove "-1A" from the current sense resistor silkscreen since this resistor can be replaced with any arbitrary resistor.